 Why we paid to take a Shilin Night Market tour

-Not only that, it was a whole lot of fun.
+Besides, we had a whole lot of fun.

 How Shilin Night Market began

-Night markets always began the same way: A small group of vendors would set up near the entrance to a temple or university so they could sell their goods and snacks to hungry students and worshippers.
+Night markets always began the same way: A small group of vendors would set up near the entrance to a temple or university because they could sell their goods and snacks to hungry students and worshippers.
 That was pretty smart, if you ask me.

 Shilin Night Market itself began near a temple in 1899.
 A few years later in 1915, Japanese colonists built a little brick house as a day market where vendors could sell seafood, meat, fruit, and vegetables.